-How this unappealing process can be the most benefiical to your health- changing the function of cells, hormones, and even genes.
+Did you know that intermittent fasting can be very beneficial to your health- through changing the function of cells, hormones, and even genes?

 What can Intermittent Fasting do For You?

 The initial thought of fasting might not be a decision that most people opt for.
 However, intermittent fasting—an eating pattern in which you adhere to a specific time window in which you may or may not eat—has been shown to have powerful benefits for both the brain and the body.

 In fact, intermittent fasting has been proven to change the function of cells, hormones, and even genes.
 When the body goes without food for a while, it begins to induce cellular repair, decrease insulin within the blood (which aids in fat burn), increase levels of the human growth hormone (which promotes muscle gain and fat loss), and can lead to changes in several genes related to inflammation and protection against disease.
 For example, data from the National Health and Nutrition Examination surveys have revealed that each 3 hour increase in nighttime fasting duration was associated with significantly lower C-reactive protein (an inflammatory biomarker) concentrations in women, who consumed less than 30% of their daily calories after 5 p.m.
 Other studies performed on mice have also shown that intermittent fasting protects against inflammation through protecting the gut against the impacts of stress.